 These 10 Cricket records are going to be quite hard to break!

-As the cricket season arrives, fans and followers are in full swing enjoying the test matches and ODIs.
-They are waiting for the IPLs at the same time.
+Cricket season is in full swing with fans and followers enjoying the IPL.
 From street tea shops to friends’ get-togethers, you will hear almost everyone discussing cricket.
 This includes historical moments the sports gave people to cherish for life.

 10 Cricket records that may never be broken:

 Maiden T20 Super Over

 Difficult to believe but that’s true.
 Even a dot ball is considered difficult to obtain, playing a maiden super overcomes as a complete surprise.
 West Indies spinner Sunil Narine became the first bowler to bowl a maiden in a super over.
 In the 2014 edition, Red Steel and Guyana Amazon Warriors both finished at 118/8 and 118/9 respectively in 20 overs. (in the Caribbean Premier League) and a super over was arranged to decide on the winner of the match.

 Such situations arise only once in a blue moon.
 Generally, this never again repeats, at least in the near future.

 Surprising but true.
 English cricketer Jim Laker picked up 19 wickets in a single test match against Australia in 1956.
 It was an incredible achievement by the bowler who bowled 68 overs in the game while only conceding 90 runs.
 The record still holds true after so many years.
 It acquires the top place whenever the highest wickets taken by a cricketer in a test match are talked about.
 Though in 2018, Yasir Shah picked 14 wickets, still the record set by Laker is as is and is believed to remain so forever.